Anakeyn/Bert_Squad_SEO/README.md

 See more information about SQuAD :  https://rajpurkar.github.io/SQuAD-explorer/

-# Pretrained Model
+# Pretrained Model for Q&A tasks

-In order to use this tool you need to download a pretrained model.
-Kamal Jar create one that you can download [here](https://www.dropbox.com/s/8jnulb2l4v7ikir/model.zip).
+In order to use this tool you need to download a BERT pretrained model fine tuned for Question and Answers tasks.
+Kamal created one and you can download [here](https://www.dropbox.com/s/8jnulb2l4v7ikir/model.zip).

 NB : This file is too big to be upload on Github.